 Changing a conversion window

-In AdWords, you can edit the conversion window setting for any of the webpage conversions you’re tracking.
-For example, you can choose seven days for a week-long sale, or 30 days if you’re measuring leads.
-It’s up to you.
+In AdWords, you can edit the conversion window setting for any of the webpage, import, or phone call conversions you're tracking.
+For example, you can choose 7 days for a weeklong sale, or 30 days if you're measuring leads.
+It's up to you.

-The conversion window setting is ideal for businesses that want more control when measuring their conversions, particularly businesses that sell products with a buying cycle that doesn’t fit the default 30-day conversion window.
-If you set a longer conversion window, you’ll also be able to see upper funnel keywords in Search Funnels that help your customers to convert.
+The conversion window setting is ideal for businesses that want more control when measuring their conversions, particularly businesses that sell products with a buying cycle that doesn't fit the default 30-day conversion window.
+If you set a longer conversion window, you'll also be able to see keywords early in the path to a conversion in Attribution reports.

-Let’s say you’re advertising a week long promotion, and your customer needs to use the promotion within a week of clicking on an ad.
-You’d like to measure conversions for this promotion, so you adjust your conversion window to seven days.
-By doing this, you have a better sense of your advertising’s value within that short time frame.
+Let's say you're advertising a weeklong promotion, and your customer needs to use the promotion within a week of clicking on an ad.
+You'd like to measure conversions for this promotion, so you adjust your conversion window to 7 days.
+By doing this, you have a better sense of your advertising's value within that short time frame.

-Keep in mind: If you set your conversion window to seven days, any conversion that happens more than seven days after the click won’t be recorded.
-This means it won’t appear in Search Funnels.The time lag report will also be capped at seven days, so you won’t see how many conversions helped by AdWords happened during the next seven days.
+Keep in mind: If you set your conversion window to 7 days, any conversion that happens more than 7 days after the click won't be recorded.
+This means it won't appear in Attribution reports.The time lag report will also be capped at 7 days, so you won't see how many conversions helped by AdWords happened during the next 7 days.